 Figure 7: Examples from manual inspections of FN candidates.
-The white points are 3D space returned by LiDAR i.e., the point cloud.
+The white points are in 3D space as returned by LiDAR i.e., the point cloud.
 Ground truth 3D labels are drawn as green bounding boxes, while detection bounding boxes are red.
 The point cloud is shown from a top view, and the LiDAR direction is indicated with the sensor image.